Teens and Technology - Advertising and Traditional Media

 So how is traditional media going to combat this?

 Simple – If you can’t beat them, join them.
 Many popular talk shows have their own YouTube channel now, using it as a place to put up highlights or popular segments of a show.
 And you only have to take one look at the views of Carpool Karaoke with James Corden to see the success in that gamble.
 Many news sites now put up videos of their articles on their sites or on YouTube, as a quicker, more engaging way to give the news.
 These changes are great for consuming teenagers, but for any online personality (YouTubers, Bloggers etc) it poses real problems like having to compete with companies who have many more resources than them.

 Other blogs in this series:

-We also recently interviewed just under 200 millennials from across Europe about their views on security, eprivacy, cookies and their favourite apps and sites.
+In 2017 we interviewed just under 200 millennials from across Europe about their views on security, eprivacy, cookies and their favourite apps and sites.
 Download now.

 In 2020 we interviewed hundreds of millennials from across Europe asking them some pertinent questions about ePrivacy, tracking, personalisation and trist.
 Download our free report now.